Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 Natural gas is used in homes and businesses for various heating needs.
 When properly installed and maintained, natural gas is a reliable and safe utility.
 However, everyday wear-and-tear or improper use of gas appliances can lead to a leak.

 Gas leaks can occur in a variety of locations.
 Some leaks are easy to identify but not all are as readily apparent.
-Whether it is within the home or at a place of business, it is important to recognize the symptoms and procedures associated with the signs of a gas leak.
+Whether a leak occurs within your home or your business, it’s important to recognize the symptoms and procedures if you notice signs of a gas leak.
+Gas leaks must be addressed quickly, as they can cause sickness in humans and animals, kill trees, vegetation, and lead to fire and even explosions.

-This article will explain the classic signs of a gas leak, what to do if a gas leak is suspected, and preventative measures to avoid future leaks.
+This article will explain the signs and symptoms of a gas leak, what to do if you suspect a gas leak, and preventative measures to avoid future leaks.

 What is a Gas Leak?